PavanRangani/docs/docs/prd/communication/browse.md

 ### UI requirement

+- Shows `On Hold` tag in the header with the meeting name.
 - Schedule on or Completed on date
   - If meeting is completed, shows Completed On.
 Otherwise shows Scheduled on.
   - If schedule date is already passed, shows it in red
+- Status
+  - Shows status of the meeting.
+Statues are `Scheduled`, `On Hold`, `Completed`.
 - Attendees
   - Shows normal contacts and Clarius contact separated by pipe.
 Both type of contacts will be sorted in alphabetical order
   - Attendees will be shown as link.
 On click of that link opens contact view dialog if its contact.
 If its Individual opens `Workspace->Contact` page